 —— Links ——

-3 thoughts on “556 Recruiting Ancients for the Creation Debate (Andrew Brown)
+- Check out his book: Recruiting the Ancients for the Creation Debate

 I DON’T agree with the claim early peoples were not that interested in the material origins of our Creation (if I heard Andrew correctly).
 I am quite sure ancient peoples questioned and pondered how we and everything else came to exist physically?
 I don’t believe people today are that different in their existential thinking to those of early human history.
 Those in developed countries today do generally have a more materialistic worldview and are less inclined to believe in or question the spiritual, but at the root, still face the same “Big Questions of life” that all, including ancient peoples, were challenged by … Why is there something rather than nothing? … What is the meaning of life? … What happens after you die? … Do we have free will? … Why do human beings act the way we do? … How do you determine right and wrong? … If God exists and is good, why is there so much pain and suffering in the world? … … …